-Jordan Loveridge ('10) is working on his doctorate in rhetoric and composition at Arizona State University
+Jordan Loveridge ('10) is working on his doctorate in rhetoric and linguistics at Arizona State University

-Sarah Maland (‘10) is pursuing a Master of Arts in Teaching at Westminster College.
+Sarah Maland (‘10) is pursuing an M.A.T. at Westminster College.

 Elizabeth Martin (‘10) is a chef at Café Solstice where she makes delicious food out of local and organic ingredients.